ttappr/powershell-interactor/README.md

- # PowerShell Interactor Browser Extension
+ # PowerShell Interactor Browser Extension, A Minimalist Example

 This is a minimal example of a browser extension that allows a Web application or site to interact with PowerShell running locally on the host system.
 The